labrose/insight-mars/.github/ISSUE_TEMPLATE/venus-task-template.md

 ---
-name: Venus Task Template
+name: Request a feature
-about: For tasks related to the Venus project
+about: For suggesting a change to the product
 title: ''
 labels: ''
 assignees: ''